NREL/Marmot/README.md

 Once the environment has been created it can be activated by typing `conda activate marmot-env `

 #### requirements txt file
-- A [requirements.txt](https://github.nrel.gov/PCM/Marmot/blob/ReEDS2_integration/requirements.txt) file is also included with the repo, this can be used in place of the conda environment file.
+- A [requirements.txt](https://github.nrel.gov/PCM/Marmot/blob/master/requirements.txt) file is also included with the repo, this can be used in place of the conda environment file.
 The txt file contains all the python modules that are required by Marmot to run.
-To install from the file run the following from any cmd window that is setup with Python (e.g Git Bash, Anaconda Prompt) `pip install -r requirements.txt`
+To install from the file run the following from any cmd window that is setup with Python (e.g Git Bash, Anaconda Prompt) `pip install -r requirements.txt`.
+If installing on a server adding `--user` to the command may be required.

-After all required prerequisites are installed, you are ready to install and run Marmot.
-There are two ways to run Marmot, directly or as a module.
-Most users probably want to run Marmot directly however some advanced users may want to import Marmot directly to use its functionality  in their own code.
-Both are explained below.